EternalCodeTeam/EternalFriends/README.md

 # Contributing

-Create a public EternalCore fork, make changes and then create a Pull Request See [CONTRIBUTING.md](https://github.com/EternalCodeTeam/EternalCore/blob/master/.github/CONTRIBUTING.md) to find out more.
+Create a public EternalFriends fork, make changes and then create a Pull Request See [CONTRIBUTING.md](https://github.com/EternalCodeTeam/EternalCore/blob/master/.github/CONTRIBUTING.md) to find out more.